Lixulia/XCasesDump/README.md

 The case files are as listed,

+JelloX - Added mostly as a joke, this is a design made to resemble the slime offical cases.
+Its essentially the summerx.
+Same components, same tray.

 Uni - Universal Case for use of 6050, 6500, 9250, or BMI160.
 NOT RECOMMENDED UNLESS YOU PLAN ON SWAPPING IMUS INTERCHANGABLY.

 WinterX 1.0 - The original case.